 Darcy, aware he was outnumbered, joined his own Men-at-Arms and moved them forwards, ready for the inevitable clash of heavy armour on heavy armour.

-Salisbury was surprised to see the Lancastrians so well organised and in such numbers, but he was convinced that Lord Trebian would soon come bursting onto the battlefield, to attack the Lancastrians in the rear ranks, ensuring a swift victory.
+Salisbury was surprised to see the Lancastrians so well organised and in such numbers, but he remained in the belief that Lord Trebian would obey his orders and soon come bursting onto the battlefield, to attack the Lancastrians in the rear ranks, ensuring a swift victory.

 The first clash occurred on the Yorkist right, as Bourchier edged his crossbowmen forwards and brought the pike up.
 Sir.
 Percival Tredington responded by sending his light cavalry forwards to deal with the crossbowmen, before the situation could deteriorate.
 The charge made good progress, but the crossbowmen were not cleared from the field and as the cavalry became entangled with them, Yorkist pike advanced to support the melee and dispersed the cavalry.